Understanding Gaussians

 The Gaussian distribution, or normal distribution is a key subject in statistics, machine learning, physics, and pretty much any other field that deals with data and probability.
-It’s one of those subjects, like $\pi$ or Bayes’ rule, that is so fundamental that people treat it almost like an icon of their subject.
+It’s one of those subjects, like $\pi$ or Bayes’ rule, that is so fundamental that people treat it like an icon.

 The definite scale of the height distribution is why we can have doors.
 We know that heights will fall in a certain range, so we can build for that.
 There are a few distributions like this with a definite scale, but the Gaussian is the most famous one.
 You can see in the plot above that it has a kind of “bell” shape—it’s also called the bell curve—which trails off smoothly as we get further from the mean, first slowly and then dropping rapidly, and then flattening out quickly.
 If we make the bins in our histogram smaller, and increase the sample size so they are still filled up, we can see the shape appear more clearly.

 If you measure more than one thing about your subject, you get multivariate data, and the resulting distribution is called a multivariate distribution.
-For example, if we take our soldiers, and measure their height and the distance between their shoulder blades, the data looks like this.
+For example, if we take our soldiers, and measure their height and their weight, the data looks like this.

 Most descriptions you will read of the Gaussian distribution will focus on the way it is used to describe or approximate the real world: its use as a model.
 This is a typical statistics approach, and it comes with a lot of baggage that we will not discuss here.